ADHD Burnout in Mothers: Signs, Causes and Recovery

 Phase three: application

-This phase is about redesigning your life, and implementing systems that work with your nervous system, not retraining your nervous system to fit your life.
-It might involve renegotiating work arrangements, changing how you handle social obligations, learning new tools that support emotional regulation and setting up sensory-protective routines that become permanent rather than emergency measures, and identifying the people and communities where you can be yourself without performance.
+This phase is about redesigning your life and implementing systems that work with your nervous system, not retraining your nervous system to fit your life.
+It might involve renegotiating work arrangements, changing how you handle social obligations, learning new tools that support emotional regulation, setting up sensory-protective routines that become permanent rather than emergency measures, and identifying the people and communities where you can be yourself without performance.

 Recovery here is not a before-and-after.
 It is a slow, deliberate rebuilding.